 High Potential Returns

 As outlined above, real estate offers the potential for high returns.

-Rental investors routinely earn annual yields in the 8% to 12% range, which says nothing of appreciation.
+Buy-and-hold investors routinely earn annual yields in the 8% to 12% range on rental income, which says nothing of appreciation.

 Real estate investing comes with several barriers to entry, limiting the competition among investors.
 While anyone with $100 can invest in stocks instantaneously through their brokerage account, it takes far more money, time, and skill to invest in real estate.